locampo0811/MBDM2025-EPA141A/final assignment/README.md

 The results are reproducible by running the notebooks chronologically.
 For convenience, the results folder also contains the most important results in CSV files.

 # Figures
-The figures produced in the code are stored in the "Plots" folder.
+The figures produced in the code are stored in the "MBDM_Final_Assignment_Files" > "Plots" folder.
 However, note that when the code is run again, the image in the file will be overwritten.